strategy-coach/spry/support/assurance/e2e-sqlpage/README.md

 WIP

+- [ ] Create #pipeTo directive which will take the output of the current file (after processing) and send it as STDIN to another executable.
 - [ ] Create #prepend and #append similar to #include/#includeEnd except
       #prepend replaces everything before and #append replaces everything
       afterwards